rajchoksi1997/CMPE257-Project/paper/paper.md

 *Fig. Multiclass ROC curve for Decision Tree with SMOTE Upsampled Data and LDA*

 ## Decision Tree Algorithm with Unsampled Data and HyperParameter Tuning
 To optimize the above result we performed hyperparameter tuning on upsampled Data and retrieved the top 5 parameters.
 Max_depth of 80 gave the best results.
-Using these parameters with unsampled Data improved the F1 score for testing to >0.75 compared to the training F1 score of 0.9.
+Using these parameters with unsampled Data improved the F1 score for testing to more than 0.75 compared to the training F1 score of 0.9.
 Upon analyzing the multiclass ROC curve it is observed than class 5 has even higher false positive rate compared to near miss downsampled data and similar to upsampled data.
 ![Fig()](./images/roc_unsampled_data.png "Fig. ")
 *Fig. Multiclass ROC curve for Decision Tree with Unsampled Data*
 ![Fig()](./images/roc_with_ht_without_resampling.png "Fig. Decision Tree Structure")